janis-commerce/app-check-updates/README.md

 npm install @janiscommerce/app-check-updates
 ```

-This package uses [sp-react-native-in-app-updates](https://www.npmjs.com/package/sp-react-native-in-app-updates/v/1.2.0) as a peer dependency, from npm v7 it will be installed automatically, for lower versions you have to install it manually.
+This package uses [sp-react-native-in-app-updates](https://www.npmjs.com/package/sp-react-native-in-app-updates/v/1.2.0) as a peer dependency, you have to install it manually in your application.

 ```sh
 npm install sp-react-native-in-app-updates@1.2.0